- Eat more plant-based foods.

 3. Tomato-Poached Egg: A Savory Start

 Tomato sauce, 1/2 cup

-Benefits: Tomato sauce, garlic, and herbs all contain heart-protective antioxidants, while wholegrain toast provides beneficial fiber.
-Newman says research suggests that a "naked egg," cooked without fat, is a heart-safe choice.
+Benefits: Tomato sauce, garlic, and herbs all contain heart-protective antioxidants, while whole-grain toast provides beneficial fiber.
+Research suggests that a "naked egg," cooked without fat, is a heart-safe choice.

 1 can chickpeas, drained

 1 teaspoon of sesame tahini

 Combine ingredients in a blender.
 Process until smooth, adjusting proportions to taste.
 Add a little water to thin the dip.
 Season with salt and pepper.
 Serve 1/4 cup of hummus with baby carrots.